meghasundriyal/meghasundriyal/README.md

 - 👋 Hi, I’m @meghasundriyal
-- 👀 I’m interested in Machine Learning and Computational Linguistics.
+- 👀 I’m interested in Artificial Intelligence, Computational Social Systems, and Linguistics.
 - 📫 How to reach me?
 Mail me at: meghas@iiitd.ac.in

 <!---